alexdlaird/air-quality-bot/README.md

 edit the `.env` file's `AWS_ROLE` with the ID of the Role created above and the `AIRNOW_API_KEYS` list with one or more [AirNow API keys](https://docs.airnowapi.org/).

-Note that, on initial deploy, your Lambdas will be pointing to the generally available endpoint for the Wildfire Bot until you complete the `AWS API Gateway Routes` section below and update the `WILDFIRE_API_URL` variable to point to your own endpoint.
+Note that, on initial deploy, your Lambdas will be pointing to the an endpoint that does not exist until you complete the `AWS API Gateway Routes` section below and update the `WILDFIRE_API_URL` variable to point to the deployed endpoint.

 Deploy the Lambdas to your AWS environment using the deploy script: